PikaMeGroup/PikaMe/README.md

-# NodeLab9
+# PikaMe

-Making a readme
+A Pokemon chatting app.